manu-l/Moodledo/README.md

 # Moodledo
 Responsive design interface for http://www.toodledo.com in PHP/HTML 5 (using bootstrap).

-For now this application only allows user to consult their data, edit will come soon (buttons are ready!).
+For now this application only allows user to consult their data.

 ## How to test/use